fdaligand/learnNewThingsEveryday/Linux/CHAP3_Boot_Process.md

 A filesystem is a method of storing/finding files on a hard disk (usually in a partition).

+### The FileSystems Hierachy standard

+Linux systems store their important files according to a standard layout called the Filesystem Hierarchy Standard (FHS).

+Multiple drives and/or partitions are mounted as directories in the single filesystem.

+Removable media such as USB drives and CDs and DVDs will show up as mounted at /run/media/yourusername/disklabel for recent Linux systems, or under /media for older distributions.
+See graph of FHS for details.

+Many installers can do an installation completely automatically, using a configuration file to specify installation options.
+This file is called a Kickstart file for Red Hat-based systems, an AutoYAST profile for SUSE-based systems, and a Preseed file for Debian-based systems.

+A partition is a logical part of the disk.
+A filesystem is a method of storing/finding files on a hard disk.
+By dividing the hard disk into partitions, data can be grouped and separated as needed.
+When a failure or mistake occurs, only the data in the affected partition will be damaged, while the data on the other partitions will likely survive.
+The boot process has multiple steps, starting with BIOS, which triggers the boot loader to start up the Linux kernel.
+From there, the initramfs filesystem is invoked, which triggers the init program to complete the startup process.
+Determining the appropriate distribution to deploy requires that you match your specific system needs to the capabilities of the different distributions.

+X Window System is loaded as one of the final steps in the boot process.
 ## Gloasry

 MBR : Master Boot Record